JoururiChan/pcthmon/FEATURES.md

 * Ninetales is Fire/Ghost.
 * Golduck is Water/Psychic.
 * EYoumu is Grass/Fairy.
-* Typhlosion is Fire/Ground.
+* EReisen is Fire/Ground.
-* Feraligatr is Water/Dark.
+* ESanae is Water/Dark.
 * Noctowl is Flying/Psychic.
 * Ledian is Bug/Fighting.
 * Sunflora is Grass/Fire.